ANZAC Day 2026: Sydney Events & Commemorations

-Discover Sydney's key ANZAC Day 2025 events including dawn services, commemorative marches, and activities like the Dawn Climb or ANZAC sporting games.
+Discover Sydney’s key ANZAC Day events, including dawn services, commemorative marches, and ways to honour the day across the city in this 2026 guide.

 Johnson_Stephen_Post_425035041-(003).jpg

-ANZAC Day 2025 will be observed nationally on Friday, 25 April, honouring Australian and New Zealand military personnel who served in conflicts and peacekeeping missions.
+ANZAC Day is observed each year on 25 April, honouring Australian and New Zealand military personnel who served in conflicts and peacekeeping missions.

 The Significance of ANZAC Day